IMPORTANT UPDATE: Landlords and tenants with protected commercial leases during COVID-19 (coronavirus) emergency period

-You will need to demonstrate that you have attempted to negotiate and supply information on your financial position.
+You will need to demonstrate that you have already attempted to negotiate and supplied the landlord with relevant information to assist with negotiations.

-CBOS will engage an independent mediator and you will be required to contribute to the costs associated.
+CBOS will provide an independent mediator and you will be required to contribute to the costs associated.

 If you are unable to complete the application form online, you can download and complete the Commercial lease mediation application form (DOCX, 94.7 KB) and email or post to CBOS:

 - Post: PO Box 56, Rosny Park TAS 7018